-I currently have about $55,000 but prior to January I had $65,000.
+I currently have about $55,000, but before January I had $65,000.
 Should I wait to try and recoup some of my losses before rolling it over?
 Where should I roll it over to?
 Any help would be greatly appreciated.
 Thank you so much for your time!
 Absolutely love the education you both continue to distribute to your listeners!

-You don’t really lose anything until you actually sell the investments so waiting for your account to recoup doesn’t really matter.
-You never know what the bottom is going to be and when it’s going to happen so your best bet is to do it now.
+An investor doesn’t really lose anything until they actually sell the investments so waiting for your account to recoup doesn’t really matter.
+We can never know what the bottom is going to be and when it’s going to happen, so your best bet is to do it now.

-There are two ways of rolling over, one simpler then the other but it depends on the company.
+There are two ways of rolling over, one simpler than the other but it depends on the company.
 I had rolled over a 401k into Betterment about a year ago.
-First I had to initiate a roll over with my previous employers company.
-After filling out a bunch of paperwork I received a check in the mail within a week.
+First I had to initiate a rollover with my previous employer’s company.
+After filling out a bunch of paperwork, I received a check in the mail within a week.
 I then had 90 days to deposit into another IRA account.
 Some companies make it much easier allowing you to authorize the transfer online.
-If you transfer into a traditional IRA you wont have to worry about paying any taxes on the funds.
+If you transfer into a traditional IRA, you won’t have to worry about paying any taxes on the funds.

 Hi Andrew and Thomas,

 I’m a new listener to the podcast.
-I recently graduated from college with no debt and I’m looking to invest the money I have saved up.
-Since I started listening to you guys I’ve built up the courage to set up a betterment account and have set goals for a Roth IRA, build wealth account, and a safety net account.
-However, I haven’t taken the plunge and contributed to any of them because I’m concerned about the the markets state right now.
-Do you recommend I wait until everything settles down.
+I recently graduated from college with no debt, and I’m looking to invest the money I have saved up.
+Since I started listening to you guys I’ve built up the courage to set up a Betterment account and have set goals for a Roth IRA, build wealth account, and a safety net account.
+However, I haven’t taken the plunge and contributed to any of them because I’m concerned about the markets state right now.
+Do you recommend I wait until everything settles down?
 Or do you think I should contribute regardless of the market and if so, why?

 If and when I do contribute do you recommend I max out my contributions for 2015 and 2016 tax year or just one of those years? (betterment gives me the option to add to both) What is the benefit of contributing to both years?

 As for your contributions, you should max them out.
-It will lower you taxable income and save you some money in taxes.
-If you don’t use it, you lose it so if you haven’t yet, you have until tax day to contribute.
+It will lower your taxable income and save you some money in taxes.
+If you don’t use it, you lose it so if you haven’t yet; you have until tax day to contribute.